Brij Behari Prasad: Assassination

-Prasad was also known for his tussle with Chhotan Shukla, another gangster and a leader of Bihar People's Party of Anand Mohan Singh.
-Shukla was killed while he was returning from his election campaign by the goons who were allegedly working for Prasad.
-Prasad was earlier arrested for his alleged involvement in BECEE scam and was getting treatment in Indira Gandhi Institute of Medical Science, Patna.
+Prasad was also known for his rivalry with Chhotan Shukla— a gangster and leader of Bihar People's Party of Anand Mohan Singh.
+Shukla was killed while he was returning from his election campaign by the rivals, who were allegedly working for Prasad.
+Prasad was earlier arrested for his alleged involvement in BECEE scam, and was getting treatment in Indira Gandhi Institute of Medical Science, Patna.
 While he was taking a stroll outside his ward surrounded by the commandos of Bihar military police, a man approached him for getting his favour in proper treatment of his relative.
-Prasad ordered one of his men to talk to the concerned Doctor to ensure proper remedy to him and moved towards a badly lit corner of parking space.
-While the commandos approached him towards the parking space, an ambassador car stopped near him and few unidentified gunners opened fire upon Prasad and his men.
-Three personnel were shot dead on the spot and other ran away except his personal bodyguard Lahmeshwar Shah who was also killed on the spot.
+Prasad ordered one of his men to talk to a doctor to ensure proper treatment to the man's relative, and moved towards a badly lit corner of parking space.
+While the commandos approached him towards the parking space, an ambassador car stopped near him and a few unidentified gunmen opened fire upon Prasad and his men.
+Prasad and three personnel were shot dead on the spot and another one ran away.
+The dead also included his personal bodyguard, Lahmeshwar Shah, who was also killed on the spot.